Preworkout for Running: Should You Take It? + Our 5 Top Picks

 Caffeine is a stimulant often attested to increase alertness and energy.

-Any preworkout for running will likely contain at least some caffeine, and most have somewhere in the neighborhood of 75-300 milligrams per serving, which is the equivalent of about one to four cups of coffee, respectively.
+Any preworkout for running will likely contain at least some caffeine, and most have between 75-300 milligrams per serving, equivalent to about one to four cups of coffee respectively.

 Caffeine may also increase your stamina and/or time to exhaustion during endurance exercise.

-This means that green tea might potentially delay glycogen depletion during long runs by shifting the body towards using fat for fuel at higher intensities, sparing your limited glycogen store somewhat.
+This means that green tea might delay glycogen depletion during long runs by shifting the body towards using fat for fuel at higher intensities, somewhat sparing your limited glycogen store.

-Creatine is used as a substrate in the most rapid energy-generating pathway in the body, which is used by your muscles during powerful, forceful contractions.
+Creatine is a substrate in the body’s most rapid energy-generating pathway, which is used by muscles during powerful, forceful contractions.

-B vitamins, especially vitamin B12 and niacin, also play a key role in energy production and metabolism.
+B vitamins, especially B12, and niacin, also play a crucial role in energy production and metabolism.

 Branched-chain amino acids (BCAAs) are three essential amino acids—leucine, isoleucine, and valine.

-They have a unique chemical structure that enables them to bypass digestion in the liver and go straight to the muscles where they can be immediately used for energy.
+Their unique chemical structure enables them to bypass digestion in the liver and go straight to the muscles, where they can be immediately used3AbuMoh’d, M. F., Matalqah, L., & Al-Abdulla, Z. (2020).
+Effects of Oral Branched‐Chain Amino Acids (BCAAs) Intake on Muscular and Central Fatigue During an Incremental Exercise.
+Journal of Human Kinetics, 72(1), 69–78. https://doi.org/10.2478/hukin-2019-0099 for energy.

-BCAAs have also been shown to support muscle protein synthesis, helping you repair and build muscle after a hard workout.
+Another performance benefit is that BCAAs have also been shown to support4Wolfe, R. R. (2017).
+Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?
+Journal of the International Society of Sports Nutrition, 14(1). https://doi.org/10.1186/s12970-017-0184-9 muscle protein synthesis, helping you repair and build muscle after a hard workout.

 The recommended daily intake of BCAAs for athletes over 150 pounds is 5-10 grams, whereas smaller runners are best served with a daily dosage of 3 grams.

 Beta-alanine is another amino acid, though it’s non-essential, which means your body can produce it endogenously.
-That said, it can be beneficial in preworkouts because it increases the levels of carnosine in your muscles.
+That said, it can be beneficial in preworkouts because it increases the carnosine levels in your muscles.

-While it’s not actually lactic acid causing this performance-limiting fatigue, your muscles do produce hydrogen ions (acid) during intense exercise in the absence of sufficient oxygen (i.e. when you’re breathless), and this acid accumulation hinders how fast you run.
+While lactic acid does not cause performance-limiting fatigue, your muscles do produce hydrogen ions (acid) during intense exercise in the absence of sufficient oxygen (i.e., when you’re breathless), and this acid accumulation hinders your speed.

 Carnosine helps buffer this acid buildup, helping to keep the pH in your muscles more alkaline.